 Looks Unfamiliar is hosted by Podnose.

-You can find Martin’s website here and follow him on Twitter as @MartinBelam.
+You can find Martin’s website here and follow him on Twitter at @MartinBelam.
 Jenny’s website is here and you can get her excellent debut novel from here; she’s also on Twitter at @theworldofcrap.
 Jack’s film commentaries can be heard here and he’s on Twitter at @jackkibblewhite.
 Ben’s website is here and you can find him on Twitter here; you can also find Don’t Let’s Chart, the podcast Ben does with fellow Looks Unfamiliar guest Phil Catterall, here.
 John presents SMERSH Pod which you can keep up to date with here.
 You can follow Phil on Twitter here.

 You can hear the full version of my appearance on The Zeitgeist Tapes talking about Doctor Who and politics here.

 There’s more on In One Ear, the radio show that led to Hello Mum, in the edition of Looks Unfamiliar with Justin Lewis, which you can find here.
 Gillian Kirby tells us about Secrets From The School Underground‘s close rival S.T.A.R.S. in another Looks Unfamiliar which you can find here.